andrewrk/node-fd-slicer/README.md

  * Emitting a 'progress' event on write.
  * Ability to set a maximum size and emit an error if this size is exceeded.
+ * Ability to create an `FdSlicer` instance from a `Buffer`.
+This enables you to provide API for handling files as well as buffers using the same API.

 ## Usage